alsalafiyyah/alsalafiyyah.github.io/_posts/en/2019/2019-05-22-rule-on-eating-food-from-ill-gotten.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Eating from mixed money some of which can be ill-gotten"
+title: "Ruling on eating from mixed money some of which can be ill-gotten"
-hijri: Ramadan 17, 1440 AH
+hijri: Ramadan 17, 1440
+date: 2019-05-22
-source: "Fatawa Al-Lajnah Al-Da'mah of KSA no.4888-1 and no.4888-2"
+source: "Fatawa Al-Lajnah Ad-Da'mah of KSA, fatwa no.4888 question 1 and fatwa no.4888 question 2"
 lang: en
+locale: en
-category: [misc]
+category: [fatwas]
 note: true
-excerpt: " It is obligatory for a Muslim to try his best to adopt what is lawful in his food, drink, and clothing."
+excerpt: "It is obligatory for a Muslim to try his best to adopt what is lawful in his food, drink, and clothing."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz